xpack-dev-tools/qemu/DEVELOP.md

 #### `stopAtEntry`

-This option should place a breakpoint in `main()`, but due to the comlex startup sequence used by QEMU, it does not work on macOS and Windows, so it is disabled, and you should place a manual breakpoint in `vl.c: main()`.
+This option should place a breakpoint in `main()`, but due to the complex startup sequence used by QEMU, it does not work on macOS and Windows, so it is disabled, and you should place a manual breakpoint in `vl.c: main()`.